MichaelSasser/matrix-room-python/content/post/coc.md

 and expect our code of conduct to be honoured.
 Anyone who violates this code of conduct may be banned from the community.

-This applies to conversation in the Python room `@Python3:matrix.org`.
+This applies to conversation in any room in the matrix space `#python-community:matrix.org`.

 Our open source community strives to: